owncloud-ansible/apache/index.md

 ### apache_vhosts_ssl

-Define SSL enbaled Vhost configurations.
+Define SSL enabled Vhost configurations.
 The example below shows all available properties that can be set.

 #### Default value